 What is Plumber SEO?

 Plumber SEO is a series of tasks aimed to maximize a plumbing company’s visibility and performance on search engines.
 The acronym, SEO, stands for search engine optimization, which is a fancy way of describing the process of improving a website’s search engine results.
 While most plumbing companies think about SEO for their website, other web entities also require SEO, most notably; Google My Business listings.

 SEO Fundamentals for Plumbing Companies

 On-page SEO is the most common form of search optimization.
-It entails keyword research and placement, two of the methodologies most closely associated with the SEO industry.
-People only vaguely familiar with SEO often understand the meaning of keywords, meta descriptions, and title tags, but may not grasp how to properly implement them on a website.
+People vaguely familiar with SEO often understand the meaning of keywords, meta descriptions, and title tags, but may not grasp how to properly implement them on a website.
 These are a few of the many components of an on-page SEO strategy.
 Despite its relative popularity, on-page SEO is easy to mess up.
-Some of the primary features of on-page SEO are:
+Some primary features of on-page SEO are:

 - Header Tags: H1s, H2s, & H3s